SiavashSkynet/simpleSnake/README.md

-# simpleSnake
+# simple Snake
-This is console program.I use the power of internet for this code and it will be updated soon.
+Hey, This is just over simplified console game.

+I use the power of internet for this code.
+I would like to modify this game and rewrite it in pure `c`.
+So if you find it fun, please don't hesitate to share you code.